kvasdopil/ui-gen/README.md

 6. The generated UI will be displayed in a 390px × 844px screen container
 7. The new screen will be automatically selected, centered, and zoomed to 100%

+### Creating New Screens

+1. **Click on Empty Space**: Click anywhere on empty space (not on an existing screen) to initiate the new screen flow
+2. **Enter Prompt**: A floating form will appear at the click location with a "What you want to create" input field
+3. **Create Screen**: Enter your prompt and click the "Create" button - a new screen will be created at that location and start generating immediately
+4. **Cancel**: Click outside the form to cancel (your input will be preserved for the next attempt)
+5. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially

 ### Navigating Multiple Screens

-1. **Panning**: Click and drag on empty space to pan around the viewport
+1. **Panning**: Press and drag on empty space to pan around the viewport
 2. **Zooming**: Use your mouse wheel to zoom in/out (10% to 100% scale)
 3. **Selecting Screens**: Click any screen to select it - it will be centered and zoomed to 100%
 4. **Visual Feedback**: Selected screens display a 2px blue border